Dungeons & Dragons (1974): Publication history

 With a production budget of only $2000 to produce a thousand copies, the result was amateurish.
 Only $100 was budgeted for artwork, and Gygax pressed into service just about anyone who could hold a pencil, including local artist Cookie Corey; Greg Bell, a member of Jeff Perren's gaming group; D&D co-creator Dave Arneson; Gygax's wife's half-sister Keenan Powell; and fellow TSR co-founder Don Kaye.
 Each artist was paid $2 for a small piece or $3 for a larger piece, with an identical amount paid as a royalty every time another thousand copies were printed.

 Several of Greg Bell's illustrations were based on comic book art, often from Strange Tales.
-The illustration of a sorcerer before a blazing cauldron in the second book is based on a panel from a Dr. Strange story in Strange Tales No. 167.
+The illustration of a sorcerer before a blazing cauldron in the second book is based on a panel from a Doctor Strange story in Strange Tales No. 167.
 The cover art showing a sword-wielding Viking warrior on a rearing horse was also copied from Strange Tales #167.

 This first set went through many printings and was supplemented with several official additions, including Greyhawk and Blackmoor in 1975, and Eldritch Wizardry, Gods, Demi-Gods & Heroes, and Swords & Spells in 1976.
 Later printings, beginning in 1976, came in an all-white box, and added the label "Original Collector's Edition".
-The initial printing of the "Men & Magic" booklet had a drawing of a mounted warrior on the cover, while the 1976 printing featured a fighter with a sword.
+The initial printing of the "Men & Magic" booklet had an illustration of a mounted warrior on the cover, while the 1976 printing featured a fighter with a sword.

-The original Dungeons & Dragons was re-released in 2013, as part of a deluxe, premium collectors set which includes reprints of the original boxed set booklets and the four supplement booklets in a wooden box.
-Each booklet features new cover art but is otherwise a faithful reproduction of the original, including original interior art.
+The original Dungeons & Dragons was re-released in 2013, as part of a deluxe, premium collectors set which includes reprints of the original boxed set booklets and the first four supplement booklets in a wooden box.
+Each booklet comes with new cover art but is otherwise a faithful reproduction of the original, including original interior art.

 Reception

 Tim Waddell reviewed the original Dungeons & Dragons in The Space Gamer #2.
 Waddell commented that "The most stimulating part of the game is the fact that anything can happen.
 Nothing is impossible."
 Andy Pudewa also reviewed the original Dungeons & Dragons in The Space Gamer #2.
 Pudewa said that "As a game, D&D is a fantastical outlet for the imagination.
 It has the quality of being infinitely flexible, and with it comes the reality of impossibility. [...]
 There are drawbacks to the game however; as there are in any game.
 D&D cannot even begin to get interesting in less than 20 hours playing time.
 Hundreds of hours of work must be done ahead of time by the referee, and it takes a fairly long time to prepare on the part of the players."

-Gary Gygax won the Strategists Club's "Outstanding Designer & Writer" for the creation of Dungeons & Dragons.
-The set is also an H.G.
+The set is an H.G.
 Wells award-winner.

 On December 9, 2016, a first printing of the boxed set was sold on an eBay auction for over $20,000.